endquote/laundry/README.md

-Launder -- for illegal data transfers.
+Laundry -- for illegal data transfers.